Obtains/README-Generator/Develop/README.md

   Clone the repository and open in VS Code.

   ## [Usage](#table-of-contents)
-  Once Installation is finished, simply run 'node index.js' in the terminal and answer the following prompts.
+  Once installation is finished, simply run 'node index.js' in the terminal and answer the following prompts.

   ## [How to Contribute](#table-of-contents)
   No contributions are being required at this time.

   ## [Tests](#table-of-contents)
   1. Open the file in VS Code  2.
-Open the terminal and change the directory into the root folder   3.
+Open the termial and change the directory into the root folder  3.
 Run 'node index.js'  4.
 Answer the prompts and view the new README.md file after completion

   ## [Questions](#table-of-contents)
   * Contact Me at: